fjp/bachelor/README.md

 # AID Coding Challenge Solution

 This is my solution for the AID Bachelor Coding Challenge.
-For the problem description refer to the AID [Coding Challenge.pdf](Coding Challenge.pdf).
+For the problem description refer to the AID [Coding Challenge.pdf](../../AID Coding Challenge.pdf).
+The complete doxygen documentation can be found in the doc folder.

 # Result